 Besides, it is better to pray and allow the Holy Spirit to guide and direct you to the right person He has chosen and prepared to resolve the conflict between you and your brother/sister in the Lord.

 Involving wrong people in resolving a conflict can aggravate or complicate the conflict and thus ruin a good relationship.

-Third, If all the efforts to resolve the conflict between two believers both privately and by intervention of one or two mature believers fail to yield good result, then Jesus commanded that the Church should be involved:
+Third, if all the efforts to resolve the conflict between two believers both privately and by intervention of one or two mature believers fail to yield any good result, then Jesus commanded that the Church should be involved: